 At DeLallo, we take our passion for food seriously.
 It wasn’t easy finding the perfect whole-wheat pasta for our brand, but we did it without blends or additives.
-With a semolina-like texture and a true toasty, nutty whole wheat flavor, we’ve accomplished the impossible: a pasta that is as healthy just as much as it is delicious!
+With a semolina-like texture and a true toasty, nutty whole-wheat flavor, we’ve accomplished the impossible: a pasta that is just as healthy as it is delicious!

-We’re answering some of the most common questions we get about our whole-wheat pasta line so that you can feel confident in your pursuit of whole grain goodness.
+We’re answering some of the most common questions we get about our DeLallo Whole-Wheat Pasta collection so that you can feel confident in your pursuit of whole-grain goodness.

-One of the biggest differences between whole-wheat pasta and regular pasta is the fact that whole-wheat pasta is made with 100% whole wheat.
-This means that whole-wheat pasta contains all three parts of wheat grain—the bran, the germ, and the endosperm.
-White pasta, on the other hand, is just made with that last part, the endosperm, after a refining process.
+One of the biggest differences between whole-wheat pasta and regular pasta that whole-wheat pasta is made with 100% whole wheat.
+This means that whole-wheat pasta contains all three parts of the wheat grain: the bran, the germ and the endosperm.
+Traditional “white” semolina pasta, on the other hand, is made with only the endosperm after a refining process.

-Our Organic Whole-Wheat Pasta begins as hard durum wheat from the sunny fields of Puglia—a region known as “The Breadbasket of Italy.”
-From there, we expertly mill our whole grains for the ideal consistency, a texture similar to that of traditional pasta.
-This detailed milling process creates the perfect al dente consistency, unlike many whole wheat pastas that tend to overcook and become gritty.
+Our Organic Whole-Wheat Pasta is born in the birthplace of pasta, Campagnia, Italy—just 50km south of Naples, at the beginning of the Amalfi Coast.
+We start with only the best hard durum wheat that Italy has to offer.
+From there, we expertly mill our whole grains for the ideal consistency—a texture similar to that of traditional pasta.
+This detailed milling process creates the perfect al dente bite, unlike many whole-wheat pastas that tend to overcook and become gritty.

 At DeLallo, we believe in remaining true to our Italian food philosophy—just a few, simple, authentic ingredients make the best meals.
-That’s why our whole-wheat pasta only has one ingredient: whole-wheat semolina.
+That’s why our Whole-Wheat Pasta is made with only one ingredient: whole-wheat semolina.

 Whole grain foods like whole-wheat pasta have higher percentages of key nutrients like iron, dietary fiber, folate, magnesium, and vitamin A. They also reduce health risks like heart disease, type 2 diabetes, and strokes when regularly incorporated into one’s diet.